10 Tips to Preserve Kids’ Vision in a High-Tech World

 10. Encourage Your Child to Spend More Time Outdoors

-Since many jobs also require the use of computer screens, your eyes may need the break just as much as your child’s do.
+Since many jobs also require the use of computer screens, your eyes may need the break just as much as your children do.
 Consider going for walks with your children as often as possible.
 Even just spending some time relaxing at a nearby park can be helpful.
-When we are outside, we tend to look at things farther away from us.
-This allows our eyes a rest period from the close-up work we do with electronic screens.
+Not only will it give all your eyes a break, but it may promote some family bonding, too.

 You can also help your children’s eyes by making sure that they are getting the vitamins and nutrients that their eyes need to stay healthy.
 The best way to do this for children is to encourage them to eat more fruits, vegetables, and salad greens.
 It’s never too early to start protecting their vision!